FiR 1: Dismantling

 Fortum was the main contractor in the dismantling of the reactor, which began in June 2023 and was finished in April 2024.
 The total cost of the decommissioning was about €24 million.
 The dismantling of the reactor generated about 60 m3 of low- and intermediate-level waste, mainly concrete.
 Because the reactor was small, the amount of waste generated was also small, especially when compared to the amount of waste from decommissioning of a full-size nuclear power plant.
 The dismantling waste was transported to the low- and intermediate-level waste final repository in Loviisa and placed in Finnish bedrock.
 The decommissioning waste was packaged into concrete boxes for final disposal; since the decommissioning waste does not contain long-lived radioactive isotopes, the packages are designed to last only at least 500 years.

 FiR 1 was Finland's first nuclear facility to be dismantled.
 The lessons learned from the research reactor dismantling project will be used for preparation of the decommissioning of Finnish nuclear power plants.
 In 2018, the Finnish government decided to give VTT a €13.5-million special grant for dismantling the research reactor.
 The Council of State of Finland granted a decommissioning license (required by Finnish nuclear law) in June 2021.
 After the reactor and related components were dismantled, the reactor building was decontaminated and, after thorough checks and measurements to ensure that the building was safe radiation-wise, the building was released to use for other purposes.
 Before the dismantling work of the reactor started, the reactor building was not contaminated and its radiation level was the same as the background radiation level.
 Many Finnish buildings are exposed to much higher levels of radiation than the reactor building, due to natural sources such as the bedrock (especially radon gas) or building materials (e.g. granite).
 There was no soil contamination at the site of the reactor before dismantling and demolition work began.

+In December 2025, the Radiation and Nuclear Safety Authority (STUK) made the decision to release the reactor, reactor building and an adjoined material research laboratory from radiation control and supervision.
+After this decision, the facility is no longer considered a nuclear or radiation facility and in the aspect of radiation safety the facility or its neighboring area are of no particular relevance.
+The facility or its surroundings do not differ from normal built-up area.
+The reactor building can be taken into other (general) use.
+The STUK's decision, and the facility and its surroundings, will furthermore be inspected by European Commission and IAEA inspectors in 2026.